 Bieber places an additional song in the Holiday Songs top 10, as “Drummer Boy” debuts at No. 9.

-As the survey is not exclusively a ranking of Christmas songs, Adam Sandler's "The Chanukah Song" bounds in at No. 20.
-The 1995 single ("for all those nice little Jewish kids who don't get to hear any Chanukah songs") soars 30-5 on Holiday Digital Songs (21,000, up 107%) after the eight-day holiday began Dec.
+As the survey is not only a ranking of Christmas songs, Adam Sandler’s “The Chanukah Song” bounds in at No. 20.
+The 1995 single (“for all those nice little Jewish kids who don’t get to hear any Chanukah songs”) soars 30-5 on Holiday Digital Songs (21,000, up 107%) after the eight-day holiday began Dec.
 20.

 Check billboard.biz tomorrow (Dec.
 29), when all rankings, including Holiday Songs, will be refreshed, as they are each Thursday.